$\pi^0\rightarrow 2\gamma$ decay under strong magnetic fields in the NJL model: decay width

 \subsection{Decay width calculation}

 Taking into account Eq.~\eqref{gamma0} and the definitions in Eqs.~\eqref{calT} and~\eqref{Mmunu}, the $\pi^0\to \gamma\gamma$ decay width is given by

-This expression can be conveniently worked out in the pion rest frame, i.e.\ taking $q^\mu = (\, m_{\pi^0} ,\vec 0 \,)$.
+This expression can be conveniently worked out in the pion rest frame, i.e., taking $q^\mu = (\, m_{\pi^0} ,\vec 0 \,)$.
 Momentum conservation leads then to $\vec{p}=-\vec{k}$ and $p^0+k^0=m_{\pi^0}$.
-We assume that outgoing photons can be taken at tree level in QED, neglecting higher order corrections that could arise from the presence of the external magnetic field.
+We assume that outgoing photons can be taken at tree level in Quantum Electrodynamics (QED), neglecting higher-order corrections that could arise from the presence of the external magnetic field.
 Hence, we consider the usual on-shell conditions $p^2 = k^2 = 0$.

 The calculation of $R^{\mu\nu}_f$ in the pion rest frame is outlined in App.~\ref{app.decamp}.
-After some work we arrive at the result
+After some work, we arrive at the result

 where we have used the convention $\epsilon^{0123}=+1$.
 The proper-time integral $\mathcal{I}_f$ is given by

 where we have introduced the definitions $t_i = \tanh (\tau_i B_f)$ and $T_f=t_1+t_2+t_3 + t_1 t_2 t_3$.